The YMCA of Greater Dayton offers swimming lessons from the American Red Cross for all ages and capabilities all year long!

 Instructors will work with all levels of swimmers to increase their comfort and competency in and around water.

-Adult Group Lessons
+Adult Group Swim Lessons

 For swimmers ages 13 and older who need to improve their stroke, want to enter the world of swimming workouts or to overcome their fear of water.